 Eligibility criteria

-To teach English in South Korea, most instructors will need a Bachelor’s or master’s degree.
-It usually requires them to take one of the English tests like TEFL, TESOL, or CELTA certification.
+Most instructors in South Korea need a Bachelor’s or master’s degree in English.
+They also usually need to take an English test, such as TEFL, TESOL, or CELTA certification.

-Native English speakers from countries like the UK, the USA, Australia, Ireland, Canada, New Zealand, and South Africa can apply.
+Native English speakers from the UK, the USA, Australia, Ireland, Canada, New Zealand, and South Africa can apply.

-However, if you speak English fluently, fulfill all the eligibility criteria, and possess a teacher’s license from India, you can also apply under the CEPA agreement.
+However, you can apply under the CEPA agreement if you speak English fluently, fulfill all the eligibility criteria, and possess a teacher’s license from India.

-As a foreign teacher, you must have a clean criminal background from your home country.
-You also need not have any mental or health problems.
+As a foreign teacher, you must have a clean criminal background from your home country and no mental or health problems.

 Submit the application form well in advance, preferably 6 months.

-Finally, fill the lengthy application, appear for the interview, and undergo a medical test.
+Finally, fill out the lengthy application, appear for the interview, and undergo a medical test.

 Once selected and you sign the contract with the school, you’ll apply for your E2 visa.